Katabatic Bristlecone Bivy Review

 - They keep the Bivy from sliding all over the place.

 - They pull the bathtub floor tight in heavy rain when there may be water running or pooling under the bivy.

 Sleeping Pad Attachments

-If you do use the attachments, and you have a Katabatic quilt, the attachments are excellent.
-The cord attachment system you use to attach the quilt to the pad also lines up with the attachments on the bottom of the Katabatic Bristlecone bivy.
+If you use the attachments and have a Katabatic quilt, the attachments are excellent.
+The cord attachment system you use to attach the quilt to the pad also aligns with the attachments on the bottom of the Katabatic Bristlecone bivy.

 Katabatic Bristlecone Bivy Review – Materials/Construction